-Applicants will ideally have four GCSEs at grades A*-G or equivalent and should be employed in an administrative role.
+Applicants will ideally have four GCSEs at grades A*-G (or 9-1) or equivalent and should be employed in an administrative role.

 If you are not currently employed in such a role, we also run this qualification as part of an apprenticeship, and regularly work with employers to help them recruit new apprentices.
 Take a look at the current apprenticeship vacancies that we are helping employers to recruit.